-The Department is very student-centered operating, with an orientation strongly geared toward developing students to their fullest potential.
-We have a long tradition of quality teaching and are proud of the fact that faculty have expertise including terrorism, policing, law, corrections, juvenile delinquency, and crime prevention.
+The Department is very student-centered, with an orientation strongly geared toward developing students to reach their fullest potential.
+We have a long tradition of quality teaching and are proud of the fact that faculty have expertise including but not limited to Criminal Justice research, terrorism, policing, law, corrections, juvenile delinquency, forensic investigation and crime prevention.
 In addition to teaching a variety of undergraduate courses, faculty members are involved in research and publishing books and articles widely referenced by students, criminal justice professionals, and those involved in policy-making.